 2- Location and Budget

-When you plan to hire a virtual assistant, you can hire the candidate who possesses the skill set to do the job irrespective of location.
+When you plan to hire a virtual assistant, you can hire a candidate who possesses the skill set to do the job irrespective of location.
 There is no time constraint for this job.
 However, you must make sure that you would meet the candidate every day and discuss the tasks with them.

 Be clear on the working hours and the meeting hours.
 There should be a clear budget in mind so that you do not waste time getting connected with the candidates who are expecting too high pay, which you cannot afford.